haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 # The Straightforward Solution
 The "simple" solution would be bringing the cloud infrastructure closer to the end users (cars) in our case.
-One of the possible ways to achieve that is being developed by ETSI and referred to as
-[mobile edge computing](http://www.etsi.org/technologies-clusters/technologies/mobile-edge-computing).
+One of the possible ways to achieve that is being developed by ETSI and referred to as [mobile edge computing](http://www.etsi.org/technologies-clusters/technologies/mobile-edge-computing).
 It is described in the following section.

 # Mobile Edge Computing To The Rescue

+#### What It Solves
 Mobile-edge Computing `(MEC)` enables *cloud* computing capabilities and an IT service environment within the Radio Access Network `(RAN)` in close proximity to mobile subscribers.
 Simply put, MEC architecture provides small data centers `(cloudlets)` nearer to mobile devices, sensors, and end users (cars in our case).
 These data centers are aimed to be located just one wireless